danielscholl/edge-validate/README.md

 ## Setup an Azure Kubernetes Instance for reference validation

-An AKS instance is used as a reference point comparision of what and how things are done on AKS which can then be compared to an ARC enabled Cluster.
+A public cloud AKS instance is used as a reference point to understand how things are done on AKS which is compared to an ARC enabled Cluster.

 [User Managed Identities](https://docs.microsoft.com/en-us/azure/aks/use-managed-identity) will be used in the creation of this AKS instance.